-When making predictions with the logistic regression classifier it is typical to select a probability threshold τ such that a prediction of 1 is returned if $P(Y = 1 | x, w) > \tau$, and otherwise a prediction of 0 is returned.
-The selection of τ can dramatically impact the usefulness of the predictions.
-In order to fully automated the learning process, it is important that both the variance parameters and τ be tuned automatically to optimize performance.
-To do this, we implemented a search over the parameter space, using leave-one-out cross-validation to estimate the performance under each parameter setting.
-Our current system uses the κ criterion, a standard statistical metric, as a measure of prediction performance, which tends to be a more meaningful metric than accuracy when the label distribution of the training data is skewed, which we find is often the case in UIL scenarios (e.g. most emails are not marked as sensitive).
-For the variance parameter of unselected features, we search over a range of 0.01 to 100 in step sizes of 0.1, while keeping the variance for selected features equal to 1000.
-For the threshold parameter we consider a range from 0 to 1 in linear steps.
-Logistic regression algorithms are quite fast, which made this search tractable, however, for slower algorithms or larger data sets there are many more sophisticated search strategies that could be used rather performing an exhaustive search.
+When making predictions with the logistic regression classifier it is typical to select a probability threshold $\tau$ such that a prediction of 1 is returned if $P(Y = 1|x, w) \geq \tau$ , and otherwise a prediction of 0 is returned.
+The selection of $\tau$ can dramatically impact the usefulness of the predictions.
+In order to fully automate the learning process, it is important that both the variance parameters and $\tau$ be tuned automatically to optimize performance.
+To do this, we implemented a linear search over values of $\tau$ and the variance of the unselected features.
+Logistic regression algorithms are quite fast, which made this search tractable, however, for slower algorithms or larger data sets there are many more sophisticated search strategies that could be used.

-9 Reminding the User
+7 Reminding the User

 The reminder component is responsible for monitoring user's activities and alerting him if he forgets to execute some conditional actions from previous learning tasks.
 To do this whenever the user reaches a reminder point, as specified in the demonstrated SPARK procedure, the reminder unit attempts to infer whether or not the user has forgotten the conditional steps.
 This is straightforward when instrumentation is available that allows for constant monitoring of the user actions.
 However, our current instrumentation support does not allow us to easily do this for all actions and thus we again resort to the use of automated reasoning to help infer the actions that are not directly observable.
+Space precludes details, however, it can be shown that our process will only issue warnings when the user actually has forgotten the steps under the assumption of a perfect predictor.
+Thus, the quality of the assistance provided by the reminder component is primarily related to the quality of the predictor.